 - Game Over: The Game Over screen shows a monochrome photograph of Kyle and Erin, happy together, also showing how many continues the player has left on the Japanese version.
 There is more to the screen than it might seem: in an easily-missed touch of subtlety, the photograph is slightly altered if the player has died at least eight times, showing Erin having grown fangs and a more distorted brow, to signal the inevitability of the bad ending.

 - Guide Dang It: Opening a chest to collect what's inside is obvious enough.
 What isn't obvious is that you can collect multiple things from one chest by tapping up until there's nothing yielded.

 - Heroes Fight Barehanded: Kyle punches and kicks his way through the obstacles, never picking up any weapon.

-- It's a Wonderful Failure: Should the player choose not to continue on the Game Over screen, a short scene plays showing Nosferatu preparing to make to bite Erin and make her his.
+- It's a Wonderful Failure: Should the player choose not to continue on the Game Over screen, a short scene plays showing Nosferatu preparing to bite Erin and make her his.

 - Multiple Endings: The game has three variations of a good ending, with text altered by what difficulty the game was beaten on.
 There is also a bad ending that takes place after defeating Nosferatu if you die too many times.